-- 7.1.1 To encourage an appropriate range and mix of housing options and densities required to meet the social, health, economic and well-being requirements of current and future residents, including special needs requirements and needs arising from demographic changes and employment opportunities.
-In accordance with the 2014 Provincial Policy Statement 2020 (PPS 2020) encourage opportunities for a range of housing accommodation to meet the needs of present and future residents, encompassing a population with diverse lifestyles and economic means. - 7.1.2 To ensure access to a range of services/amenities that are beneficial and/or necessary and/or complementary to the residents. - 7.1.3 To conserve the housing stock and character of existing residential areas and to prevent the encroachment of undesirable uses and types of development.
+- 7.1.1 To encourage an appropriate range and mix of housing options and densities required to meet the social, health, economic and well-being requirements of current and future residents, including special needs requirements and needs arising from demographic changes and employment opportunities. - 7.1.2 To ensure access to a range of services/amenities that are beneficial and/or necessary and/or complementary to the residents. - 7.1.3 To conserve the housing stock and character of existing residential areas and to prevent the encroachment of undesirable uses and types of development.

-7.2.1 General Policies
+7.2 General Policies